kwarunek/vmgr-zookeeper-driver/README.rst

 Introduction
 ------------

-Provides plugin for ``vmgr`` - driver allows to store runtime data and lock management in Zookeeper.
+Provides plugin for ``vmshepherd`` - driver allows to store runtime data and lock management in Zookeeper.

 Installation
 ------------